liamwalsh1980/Milestone-Project-1/README.md

 [Back to top ⇧](#embrace-autism)

 ### About page design
 * The about page has a dark blue background colour within the middle section of the page.
 The Ubuntu font is used for all content in light grey colour.
 The structure of the page leans to the left side to make the content easier to read.
 The page holds information in the form of sub headers, paragraphs, an unordered list (bullet points) a factsheet and two short media clips in reference to Autism.
 The information you will find on this page is about my family's personal journey with Autism, the websites goals, next steps, subscribe button to click on and useful external links at the bottom and just above the footer.
 The factsheet has contrasting colours with a light grey background and dark blue font colour.
 This is done purposely to stand out from the page.
 At the bottom of the factsheet there is small text confirming the source of the fact in red.
 This is also a link to click on which takes the user straight to the relevant website of where the fact came from.
-When hovering over this small text the font colour will change to green to show it is clickable.
+When hovering over this small text the font colour will change to orange to show it is clickable.

 * There are two external media clips for users to watch.
 The first media clip is about two and half minutes long and titled "What is Autism" The second is about five and half minutes long and is titled "Amazing Things Happen!".
 This media clips are credited at the bottom of this README in the credits section.
 Within the bullet points inside the Website Goals section, there is a couple of additional links to the resource and subscribe pages to encourage users to click on.
 These link words are in a light blue colour to stand out from the rest of the text.
-When hovering over these text links the font colour will change to green to show they are clickable.
+When hovering over these text links the font colour will change to orange to show they are clickable.

-* The 'SUBSCRIBE FOR FREE' button wording is in capital letters and when hovering over this, the background colour changes to green.
+* The 'SUBSCRIBE FOR FREE' button wording is in capital letters and when hovering over this, the background colour changes to orange.

 * There are also horizontal line breaks between each section within this page to make it easy to navigate through.
 The layout is identical on all screen sizes with little changes made using media queries to adjust the size and positioning of the factsheet, subscribe button and useful links section.